slkwd/ttassist/README.md

   and if you want

-  change the name of your assistant in index.html at
+  change the name of your assistant in index.html between <title> tag </title>

   	<title>assistant:the Name of your Assistant here</title>